JakubBrom/RWQForecast/README.md

 ### 6. Forecasting

 The model estimates the probable evolution of time series using historical data and meteorological information as coregressors.
-The Long Short-Term Memory (LSTM) method is used for prediction, generating forecasts for all selected points within the reservoir. <font color="red">upcoming</font>)
+The Long Short-Term Memory (LSTM) method is used for prediction, generating forecasts for all selected points within the reservoir. $${\color{red}(upcoming)}$$

 ### 7. Visualization of results and statistical analysis